eu-nebulous/slo-violation-detector/slo-violation-detector/README.md

 To test the functionality of the component - provided that a working ActiveMQ Broker / Event Management System (EMS) installation is available, the following steps should be followed:

 1. Send a message with the rule to be monitored (In production, the EMS translator is responsible to send this message, as well messages described in step 2.
-Messages described in step 3 are sent by the Prediction Orchestrator.)
+Messages described in step 3 are sent by the Prediction Orchestrator).
+Optionally, send a message to the `metric_list_topic` defined in the `Constants` class, with the metric boundaries (either before or after sending the rule message, order does not matter) for the metrics to be appropriately processed.

 2. Create a monitoring metrics stream, sending at a monitoring topic some values resembling real monitoring values.